bhumi051/citrus-android-sdk/docs/Link User Extended API.md

             }
  });
  ```
- - The above API call, will perform all the required calculations on these credentialls and give you 'success/error' callback based on its result.
+ - The above API call, will perform all the required calculations on these credentials and give you 'success/error' callback based on its result.
 Success callback will give a <b>'linkUserExtendedResponse'</b> object which you should maintain for future reference.

 ####Step 2.
 (Signing the user based on response of Step 1)
  - Step 1 will also give you the type of Sign In, that should be performed for the current user.
-This type falls under 5 categories, which you can get by calling the below method,
+This type falls under 5 categories, and you can get it by calling the below method,

  ```java
  LinkUserSignInType linkUserSignInType = linkUserExtendedResponse.getLinkUserSignInType();
  ```
-  - The above method will give you a enum and the 5 categories are,
+  - The above method will give you a enum and its 5 categories are,
   ```java
                 1. SignInTypeMOtpOrPassword (Sign-in using mobile OTP or Password)
                 2. SignInTypeMOtp (Sign-in using mobile OTP)